Women, Plan for a Year of Wellness

 Well-Woman Checkup

 Well-woman checks are different from any other visit for sickness or injury.
-Along with a complete physical exam, you can talk about your health history and habits with your doctor.
+Along with a full physical exam, you can talk about your health history and habits with your doctor.
 Together, you can set health goals for the year.
-Your visit may include:
+Your visit may involve:

 • Vaccines you may be missing